hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Okay bro I will do my best.
 But I will still ask dev of red if they have some code hidden in their computer and they forgot to upload on internet.

 [17:23:08](#4b2kGP0Na58RwrM3mPdx6OWF2VFeKnj9XjJDWy28Jns) <hiiamboris (NOT THIS ONE)>:
-@dockimbel are you hiding the precious Red/OS from us? Ì†ΩÌ∏â
+@dockimbel are you hiding the precious Red/OS from us? üòâ

 [17:32:18](#Cy0MbmgUWoRgD9zpWRfSBgfaoHT5oW9FYVjGoiZhUmA) <ProDimSum (ProDimSum)>:
 @dockimbel Hello sir, I am new to programming world and specially kernel development.
 If you have any code of kernel that you might have played in past written in red/system kindly upload somewhere on public git to test for user like me. thanks again for your valuable time.